joebywan/joebywan.github.io/_posts/2022-4-9-Troubleshooting-Fear-is-the-mind-killer.md

 When I grew up we were broke.
 So it was learn to do or fix, or go without.
 Once you realise where you are now isn't what you want at all, anything you try can only improve your situation, or atleast you're back to where you started.

 If it's broken, you either fix it, or it stays broke.
 So have a go!

+If you're comfortable with it, share how you've given into or overcome fear.
+Or even looking back can you see where you've fallen prey to it previously?